-Works are planned to run 08:00-18:00 on Mondays-Fridays, and 08:00-13:00 on Saturdays.
 Working times have been agreed with the London Borough of Islington.

 We are working closely with Network Rail, London Underground, London Overground and the London Borough of Islington to minimise disruption and ensure the works proceed as safely, efficiently and quickly as possible.